zcnichols/zcnichols/README.md

 ### Data Analyst learning something new everyday!

+I'm proficient in MySQL, Tableau, R, and Excel.
 Here are some data points:

 - 🔭 I’m currently working on Python Bootcamp.